Oneil Cruz: Pittsburgh Pirates

-On March 29, 2022, it was announced that Cruz would not make the team out of Spring Training, and was optioned to Triple-A Indianapolis to begin the year.
-Over five spring training games, he batted .333 with two home runs.
+Cruz did not make the team out of spring training in 2022 and was optioned to Triple-A Indianapolis to begin the year.
 He was recalled to make his season debut on June 20 against the Chicago Cubs, where he collected two hits, two runs, and four RBIs.

-On August 24, 2022, Cruz hit the hardest-hit ball in the Statcast era against Atlanta Braves pitcher Kyle Wright.
-The ball was a recorded at 122.4 mph.
+On August 24, 2022, Cruz hit the then hardest-hit ball since the advent of Statcast against Atlanta Braves pitcher Kyle Wright.
+The ball was recorded at 122.4 mph.

+On April 10, 2023, Cruz fractured his left fibula while sliding into home plate, which was blocked by White Sox catcher Seby Zavala while Cruz was attempting to score from third base on a ground ball.
+He was expected to miss four months, but after multiple setbacks, he was ruled out for the entire season.

+On August 26, 2024, manager Derek Shelton announced that Cruz would be moving to center field for the foreseeable future.

+In 2024, Cruz batted .259/.324/.449 with 21 home runs, 76 RBIs, and 22 stolen bases, and had the highest maximum exit velocity in MLB, at 121.5 mph.

+Cruz hit his first career grand slam on April 16, 2025 against the Washington Nationals in a 6-1 victory.

+On May 25, 2025, Cruz hit the hardest-hit ball in the Statcast Era, at 122.9 mph, beating the previous record, owned by himself, by 0.5 mph.
+He did this against Logan Henderson of the Milwaukee Brewers, reaching 432 ft for a home run.

+On July 8, 2025, Oneil Cruz announced that he would be participating in the 2025 Major League Baseball Home Run Derby, although he was not chosen to play in the 2025 MLB All-Star game.

 Personal life

 Cruz is the son of retired minor leaguer Rafael Cruz.
 The elder Cruz named his son after his favorite player, former New York Yankees outfielder Paul O'Neill.

 On September 22, 2020, Cruz was involved in a deadly vehicle crash in the Dominican Republic in which three people were killed.
 The accident occurred when his Jeep collided with a motorcycle carrying the three deceased that was traveling with no lights in the same direction that Cruz was traveling.
 Cruz survived the fatal accident without serious injury.